alowayed/coding-problems/bridge-building/README.md

 ## Problem

-Given an N dimentional orthotope of edge lengths n_1, n_2, ..., n_N.
+Given an N dimentional orthotope of edge lengths n<sub>1</sub>, n<sub>2</sub>, ..., n<sub>N</sub>.
 Assume a bridge builder buids randomly by placing hypercubes within the orthotope.
-Determine when the bridge creates a continuous path between two opposing sides of a single dimention.
-Create a function that given the N lengths of the orthotope and a random piece location generator, called the "builder", calls the builder the least number of times before a path is created.
+Determine when a continuous path exists along the 1st dimention from 0 to n<sub>1</sub>-1.

 ## Example

-## 1-D
+### 1D

-The 1-D version of this problem can be represented as a straight line along an x axis.
+The 1D version of this problem can be represented as a straight line along an x axis.
-Let us pick a length n_1 = 5:
+Let us pick a length n<sub>1</sub> = 5 where the 'o's denote the lack of a bridge piece.:

 ```
 0 1 2 3 4